 MOCA GA is grateful to the many individual donors who contributed to this exhibition and the donors who supported through the City of Atlanta Mayor’s Office of Cultural Affairs Power2Give:

-Linda and James Alexander, Maria Artemis, glo Atl, Marcia R. Cohen, Leslie Colvin, Thomas Deans, Ariel Jones, Paul Light, Katherine Mitchell, Lainey Papageorge, Mario and Susan Petrirena, Scott Pope, Antonia C. Rodriguez, Constance Saddlemire, Rob Smulian, Elizabeth Solway, Roman Boychuk and Robert Webb…and many others who remain anonymous!
+Linda and James Alexander, Maria Artemis, glo Atl, Marcia R. Cohen, Leslie Colvin, Thomas Deans, Ariel Jones, Paul Light, Eve Mannes, Katherine Mitchell, Lainey Papageorge, Mario and Susan Petrirena, Scott Pope, Antonia C. Rodriguez, Constance Saddlemire, Rob Smulian, Elizabeth Solway, Roman Boychuk and Robert Webb…and many others who remain anonymous!